canyongbs/aidingapp/.cleanup-tasks/2026_09_22_service_request_status_archiving_feature.md

 - Search for `ServiceRequestStatusArchivingFeature` to find every usage, and `TODO: Cleanup Task (ServiceRequestStatusArchivingFeature)` for the sites that need more than the usage removed.

-- Delete the test that covers the inactive (pre-migration) branch, since that branch no longer exists:
-    - `EditServiceRequestStatusTest` — ``it('hides the archive action when `ServiceRequestStatusArchivingFeature` is inactive')``.